Snapr/html-projects/js-native.md

 ### JS → Native

-Called on login so native code can use credentials for upload and store to reload the html without requireing the user to login again.
+Called on login so native code can use credentials for upload and store to reload the html without requiring the user to login again.

 * **Base**: login
 * **Params**